Larsen opening in chess

 A] 1.b3-d5 2.Bb2-Bg4!
 Now usually white premoves e3 which can be met with Bxd1!
 Winning the queen

 B] 1.b3-e5 2.Bb2-Ba3!
-This is very common trap and a lot of people try this.
-So if white premoves anything then he loses to Bxb2 next move.
+This is a very common trap and a lot of people try this.
+So if white premoves anything then he loses to Bxb2’s next move.

 Can 1.b3 be used in long run?

 - 1.b3 should be used only under 2 circumstances, 1 where you want to avoid the theory desperately.
-2 where you are counting on surprise element.
-But I always advice to try it out on your own and then see how it goes for yourself.
-It is not always same for everyone.
+2 where you are counting on the surprise element.
+But I always advise you to try it out on your own and then see how it goes for yourself.
+It is not always the same for everyone.

 How to prepare 1.b3?

 1.b3 is an offbeat opening so even black has to be very precise with his decisions.
-For example whether black opts for a setup or chooses a main line.
-In any scenario white gets to play very fresh positions and build either a slow game or go for a direct attack.
-So if you want to play 1.b3 go ahead and buy the couse by GM Adhiban, it will improve your understanding of the game.
+For example, whether black opts for a setup or chooses the main line.
+In any scenario, white gets to play very fresh positions and build either a slow game or go for a direct attack.
+So if you want to play 1.b3 go ahead and buy the course by GM Adhiban, it will improve your understanding of the game.